FrancescaFerrero/FYS3150/Project 1/README.md

-# Problem 1
+# Project 1

 Codes for problem 2, 7, 8, 9, 10.

-Codes for plotting in problem 2 and 8 are written in MATLAB.
+Codes for plotting in problem 2 and 8 are written in MATLAB ("problem_2_plot.m","problem_8_plot.m").
-Codes for plotting in problem 7 and 10 are written in Phython, on Jupyter Notebook.
+Codes for plotting in problem 7 and 10 are written in Phython, on Jupyter Notebook ("problem_7_plot.ipynb" , "problem_10_plot.ipynb").

 Compiling and linking: